SherozPuladov/IdentityApp/README.md

 Links to Used Frameworks and Libraries

 * [Asp.Net](https://github.com/aspnet/Docs) - framework for building web apps and services with .NET and C#

+* [Blazor]() - free and open source web platform that allows developers to build web applications using C# and HTML
 * [Entity Framework Core](https://github.com/dotnet/efcore) - data access technology
 * [.Net Runtime](https://github.com/dotnet/runtime) - cross-platform runtime for cloud, mobile, desktop, and IoT apps
 * [Razor](https://github.com/dotnet/razor) - the Razor compiler and tooling for working with Razor syntax (.cshtml, .razor)